'The Boys of Summer' author Roger Kahn dies at 92

 In 1956, he was named sports editor at Newsweek magazine, and served at the Saturday Evening Post from 1963 to 1969 as editor at large.
 He also wrote for Esquire, Time and Sports Illustrated.

-Kahn’s sports writing often incorporated social issues, particularly race.
+Kahn’s sports writing often drew on social issues, particularly race.
 He wrote at length about Robinson and his struggles in breaking baseball's color line, and the two formed a long friendship.

 "By applauding Robinson, a man did not feel that he was taking a stand on school integration, or on open housing.
 But for an instant he had accepted Robinson simply as a hometown ball player," Kahn once wrote.
 "To disregard color, even for an instant, is to step away from the old prejudices, the old hatred.
 That is not a path on which many double back."